awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rolling-version-deploy.md

     BatchSize: 25
 ```

-To deploy to five instances in each batch, regardless of the number of instances running, and to bring up an extra batch of five instances running the new version prior to pulling any instances out of service, specify the following options and values\.
+To deploy to five instances in each batch, regardless of the number of instances running, and to bring up an extra batch of five instances running the new version before pulling any instances out of service, specify the following options and values\.

 **Example \.ebextensions/rolling\-additionalbatch\.config**